Programming Backpropagation with Reverse Handlers for Arrows: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We introduced a differentiable arrow calculus with operations and reverse handlers.
 We defined its operational and denotational semantics, and proved the soundness (Theorem~\ref{thm:soundness}) and adequacy (Corollary~\ref{cor:adequacy}) of the denotational semantics with respect to the operational semantics.
+There are many examples of neural network architectures that can be expressed naturally in our language (Table~\ref{tab:examples-summary}).
+The string diagrams of their denotations clearly illustrate their architectures.
+Hence, our framework provides not only a programming language for neural networks, but also a mathematically rigorous graphical language for describing neural network architectures.